Aider-AI/aider/docs/ctags.md

 # Improving GPT-4's codebase understanding with ctags

-GPT-4 is extremely useful for "self-contained" coding tasks, like generating brand new code or modifying a pure function without dependencies.
+GPT-4 is extremely useful for "self-contained" coding tasks, like generating brand new code or modifying a pure function that has no dependencies.

 But it's difficult to use GPT-4 to modify or extend a large, complex pre-existing codebase.